cortexlabs/cortex/docs/clusters/management/delete.md

 ## Bucket Contents

-During the lifecycle of a Cortex cluster, an S3 bucket is required for Cortex to operate.
-On `cortex cluster down`, a lifecycle rule gets applied to the bucket such that its contents are removed within the next 24 hours.
-You can safely remove the bucket once its contents are deleted.
+When a Cortex cluster is created, an S3 bucket is created for its internal use.
+When running `cortex cluster down`, a lifecycle rule is applied to the bucket such that its entire contents are removed within the next 24 hours.
+You can safely delete the bucket at any time after `cortex cluster down` has finished running.

 ## Delete Certificates